Canggu beach, Bali. The villa investment case for the island's busiest surf town

 Most Canggu villa listings quote a gross occupancy revenue divided by the asking price.
 The number looks healthy.
 The number is mostly fiction once the operating layer comes out.

 The Canggu fee stack typically runs at the upper end of the Bali range because the operating intensity is higher.
 Cleaning turnovers are more frequent (short-stay-dominant model).
 Marketing spend is higher (direct booking required to offset platform commission).
-Staffing skews young, expat-friendly, and operationally focused.
+Staffing skews service-intensive and guest-facing.
 Total opex commonly clears 10–14% of property value annually before booking-platform fees.

 The Leasehold Clock